Last updated: January 1, 2017

 【explanation】

-According to the Ministry of the Environment's "Decontamination Guidelines", if the radiation dose at 1 meter above the ground is below 0.23 microsieverts per hour, no further action will be taken.
+According to the Ministry of the Environment's "Decontamination-related Guidelines," if the radiation dose at 1 meter of the ground surface is below 0.23 microsieverts per hour, no further action will be taken, but the city is on the safer side.
+We make decisions based on measurements taken at the closest location to the object (1 centimeter above the ground) while standing.

 Property Management Division, General Affairs Department, Inagi City